ilbers/isar/RECIPE-API-CHANGELOG.md

 migrated to zstd.
 Mixing old Gzip-based and new ZStandatd-based sstate cache is not recommended and should be avoid for correct compatibility.

+### Working with a custom initramfs

+The existing `INITRD_IMAGE` variable is defaulted to the empty string and used to control if a custom initrd is requrested.
+Only if this variable is empty, the default one is deployed.
+By that, the variable cannot be used to get the name of the images initramfs.
+Instead, the variable `INITRD_DEPLOY_FILE` is provided which always povides the name of the initrd file (also when the default one is used).